Professor Geoff Vigar

 My research focuses on the following overlapping elements:

 - urban infrastructure and the politics of mobility, infrastructure supply and demand and their translation into transport policy in particular.
 I am particularly interested in how environmental and social discourses compete for attention in policy debates.
-Three PhD students are working on this agenda [see below]: on megaprojects [Erbas]; on funding mechanisms [Peel]; and, city cycling cultures [Parsons].
+Three PhD students are working on this agenda [see below]: on megaprojects [Ozge Erbas]; on funding mechanisms [Brian Peel]; and, city cycling cultures [Rorie Parsons].

 - plan-making in theory and practice.
 My focus here is particularly on institutional design questions in making spatial strategies.
 Recent work has been oriented toward evaluating [combinations of] online and offline fora for debating place futures using deliberative, collaborative and participatory planning theory; and on citizen-led neighbourhood plan-making.
 Two PhD students are working in this area Jen Manuel and Laura Pinzon.